HappyStinson/gtd-checklist/gtd-checklist.md

 ## After your review

-Log these items somewhere: in a notepad, Word document, Evernote, or etc.
+Log these items somewhere: in a notepad, Word document, Evernote, journal etc.

 - [ ] What went well this week?
 - [ ] What could be adjusted?